NLnetLabs/rpki-doc/source/krill/before-you-start.rst

 your certificate, the certificate request and response, as well as the revoke request and response.

+..
+Important:: The initial XML file exchange is the only manual step required
+               to get started with Delegated RPKI.
+All other requests and responses, as well as resigning and renewing certificates and ROAs are automated. **As long as Krill is running, it will automatically update the entitled resources on your certificate, as well as reissue certificates, ROAs and all other objects before they expire or become stale.** Note that even if Krill does go down, you have 16 hours to bring it back up before data starts going stale.

 Whether you also run the Krill publication server depends on if you can, or want to use one offered by a third party.
 For the general wellbeing of the RPKI ecosystem, we would generally recommend to publish with your parent CA, if